ch4542/text-to-speech/README.md

 - When opening the files directly from `file://`, microphone access may be restricted.
 If recognition fails to start, try serving the files with a simple HTTP server (e.g. `python -m http.server`).

+## File upload support

+The demo interfaces allow selecting audio files, but the browser's built-in Speech Recognition API cannot directly transcribe uploaded audio.
+To transcribe files locally you would need to use an additional library such as Vosk or run a server-side service.
+The current implementation simply alerts that file transcription is unsupported.